conan-io/conan-io.github.io/_posts/2019-07-16-Integrate-build-system-in-Conan.markdown

 {% endhighlight %}

-At this point, you should have a general understanding of what Conan *generators*, *build-helpers* and *installers* are and how they can help you to integrate almost any build-system in Conan.
-Now you can clone the [Conan examples repository](https://github.com/conan-io/examples) to see the implementation at a higher detail and start integrating your favourite build-system in the Conan package manager.
+At this point, you should have a general understanding of what Conan *generators*, *build-helpers* and *installers* are and how they can help you to integrate almost any build system in Conan.
+Now you can clone the [Conan examples repository](https://github.com/conan-io/examples) to see the implementation at a higher detail and start integrating your favourite build system in the Conan package manager.